Exploiting Vocabulary Frequency Imbalance in Language Model Pre-training: Conclusion

 \section{Conclusion}

 This work set out to explain \emph{how} and \emph{why} larger vocabularies boost language model performance.
-Our experiments reveal a single, robust mechanism: enlarging the vocabulary reduces tokenized text complexity, making non-i.i.d. patterns easier to learn, better approximating natural data’s low intrinsic complexity, and ultimately lowering language modeling difficulty.
-Once a vocabulary reaches roughly $24$K size, every common word is already a single token; subsequent growth therefore does not refine segmentation but instead steepens the long-tailed frequency distribution, focusing optimization on the same frequent tokens and driving loss down.
-Norm-constraining that erases the frequency signal removes these gains, confirming causality, while enlarging model parameters with a fixed tokenizer reproduces the benefit, pointing to a shared optimization dynamic between vocabulary and model scaling.
+Our experiments reveal a single, robust mechanism: enlarging the vocabulary reduces tokenized text complexity by segmenting frequent non-i.i.d. patterns into single tokens which in turn decreases the number of statistical patterns the language models learn during pre-training, and ultimately lowering language modeling difficulty.
+Once a vocabulary reaches roughly $24$K size, every common word is already a single token; subsequent growth therefore minimally refine segmentation but instead steepens the long-tailed frequency distribution, focusing optimization on the same frequent words and driving loss down.
+Heavy overlap in common words explains downstream performance transfer, while enlarging model parameters with a fixed tokenizer reproduces the benefit, pointing to a shared optimization dynamic between vocabulary and model scaling.
 Recognising this fact turns Kolmogorov complexity of data into a principled dial for tokenizer–model co-design and sharpens our understanding of the scaling forces that govern language-model pre-training.
 We therefore conclude:

 \begin{quote}

 \emph{Expanding the tokenizer mainly reduces uncertainty for the most common words, with little payoff for the rare tail.} \end{quote}